-Diagnosis and treatment of infertility is covered; you pay \$10 office visit copay.
-Artificial insemination is covered; you pay \$10; cost of donor sperm is not covered.
-Other assisted reproductive technology (ART) procedures that enable a woman with otherwise untreatable infertility to become pregnant through other artificial conception procedures such as in vitro fertilization and embryo transfer are not covered.
-Fertility drugs are not covered.
+Diagnosis and treatment of infertility is covered; Fertility drugs are covered under the Prescription Drug Benefit.
+The following types of artificial insemination are covered: intravaginal insemination (IVI); intracervical insemination (ICI); and intrauterine insemination (IUI), you pay the specialist office visit copay of \$10 per visit; cost of donor sperm is not covered.
+Other assisted reproductive technology (ART) procedures, such as in-vitro fertilization and embryo transfer (and drugs related to such procedures) are not covered.

-Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 12 weeks; you pay \$10 per session.
+Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction, is provided for up to 12 consecutive weeks per calendar year; you pay a \$20 copay per visit.